isomerpages/moe-greenridgepri/_departments/Mother Tongue Department/Malay Language.md

 | Mdm Nurhudha           | P6 Level Rep                                        |
 | Ms Siti Nurhamizah     | P3 Level Rep<br>P3 HML Level representative         |
 | Ms Syahiratul Wathiqah | P5 FMT Level Rep                                    |

+### Vision & Mission

+**Mission**

+We aspire to make the learning of language, culture and values fun and meaningful for all our pupils.

+**Vision**

+We strive to nurture confident language learners who have the love for the culture.